fastai/fastlinkcheck/README.md

         link_check _example
 ```

-We can a few more lines of code to open an issue instead when a broken link is found:
+We can a few more lines of code to open an issue instead when a broken link is found, using the [gh cli](https://github.com/cli/cli):

 ```yaml
 ...